Architectural History of the Renwick Gallery

 View a slide show about the building’s 150-year history

-The Renwick Gallery is first purpose-built museum in Washington, D.C.
+The Renwick Gallery is first purpose-built art museum in America.
 It is located steps from the White House in the heart of historic federal Washington.
+The building underwent a major renovation and opened to the public in November 2015.

 The building was designed in 1859 by the distinguished architect James Renwick Jr., who also designed the Smithsonian’s “Castle” and St. Patrick’s Cathedral in New York City.
 Renwick was inspired by the Louvre’s Tuileries addition in Paris and modeled the gallery in the Second Empire style that was then the height of French fashion.
 Renwick’s design featured the distinctive mansard roof and ornamental massing that he saw in France, while incorporating native ears of corn on the façade capitals.
 Over the front door, the words “Dedicated to Art” are inscribed in stone.

 The architectural firm John Carl Warnecke and Associates of San Francisco, in conjunction with Universal Restorations Inc. of Washington D.C., completed extensive exterior restorations.
-Washington, D.C.-based architect Hugh Newell Jacobson led the interior renovation.
+Washington, D.C.-based architect Hugh Newell Jacobsen led the interior renovation.
 The extraordinary Grand Salon—which had been converted into office space for Court of Claims judges—was restored to its original glory.
-The building was added to the National Register of Historic Places in 1969, and on November 11, 1971 was designated a National Historic Landmark building in the Lafayette Square Historic District.
+The building was added to the National Register of Historic Places in 1969, and it was designated a National Historic Landmark building in the Lafayette Square Historic District on November 11, 1971.
 It was then named the Renwick Gallery in honor of its architect.

 The Renwick Gallery opened January 28, 1972 as the home of the Smithsonian American Art Museum’s contemporary craft and decorative art program.
-For the past 40 years, the building has served as the nation’s premier site honoring the country’s best artists in their fields.
+For more than 40 years, the building has served as the nation’s premier site honoring the country’s best artists in their fields.

 In 2000, the building’s Grand Salon, a 4,300-square-foot gallery with a soaring 40-foot ceiling, was refurbished.
-Today, it is one of Washington, D.C.’s premier spaces.
-Paintings from the Smithsonian American Art Museum’s collection are hung on rose colored walls, recreating the elegant setting of a 19th-century collector’s picture gallery.
+Paintings from the Smithsonian American Art Museum’s collection were hung on rose-colored walls, recreating the elegant setting of a 19th-century collector’s picture gallery.
+The Grand Salon became one of Washington, D.C.’s premier spaces.

-A major renovation of the Renwick Gallery is now in the design phase.
-The lead architects are Westlake Reed Leskosky, based in Cleveland, Ohio with offices in Washington, D.C.
+A major renovation of the Renwick Gallery has now been completed.
+Westlake Reed Leskosky is the lead architectural design and engineering firm for this enhancement effort.
+Consigli Construction Co.
+Inc. is the general construction contractor.
 This project includes completely renewed infrastructure, enhanced historic features and other upgrades that will make the National Historic Landmark building a 21st-century destination attraction.
 Funding for the renovation is a 50-50 public-private partnership.